AirLine: Efficient Learnable Line Detection with Local Edge Voting: Methodology

 where $D_\textbf{x}$ is the output descriptor map, $\phi$ is an $L_2$ normalization function, $\mathrm{Conv}$ is a convolution, and $\mathbf{k}$ is the handcraft $N$-channel kernel.
 The convolution is applied to the thresholded edge map, resulting in an orientation descriptor map as visualized in \fref{Fig: micro view 0}.

 Initially, we attempted to directly predict the edge orientation map with learnable models such as U-Net, but it proved to be difficult to train and of poor precision.
 By employing this handcraft convolution, we can precisely compute orientation extremely fast in parallel, especially with libraries such as PyTorch \cite{Paszke2019PyTorch:Library}.
 The kernels' size and number can be adjusted according to the different applications.
 Larger kernel sizes and more kernels might result in excessive sensitivity.
-In the experiments, we found that $N=6$ provides the best overall performance in terms of accuracy, generalization ability, and efficiency.
+In our experiments, $N=6$ provides the best overall performance in terms of accuracy and efficiency.